IsaacScript/isaacscript/docs/getting-started.md

 (This is short form of `choco install vscode -y`.
 The `-y` flag automaticaly answers "yes" to the "Are you sure" message.)

-VSCode is the recommended editor to use in conjunction with `isaacscript`, but feel free to use something else (like [WebStorm](https://www.jetbrains.com/webstorm/)) if you like it better.
+VSCode is the recommended editor to use in conjunction with `isaacscript`, but feel free to use something else (like [WebStorm](https://www.jetbrains.com/webstorm/)) if you want.

 <br />